Welcome to the Catholic Education Diocese of Wollongong (CEDoW) COVID-19 Information Centre

 Schools have Personal Protective Equipment in order to support students and staff:

 - The student will be provided with a medical mask to reduce the risk of transmitting droplets or respiratory fluids.

 - The first aid officer who is assisting the student will also be wearing a medical mask and gloves.

 - The student’s temperature will be taken using a non-contact thermometer to assess severity of presenting symptoms (note that regardless of the child’s temperature, all students who present unwell will be sent home).

 When the parent/guardian/carer of the student collects their child from school, a letter will be provided to them, which outlines the steps required for the student to be able to return to school.
-These steps include gaining a medical clearance certificate and only returning to school once the student has fully recovered.
+These steps include gaining a negative COVID-19 test result and only returning to school once the student has fully recovered.

 CEDoW is advising parents and carers of these measures in advance so that they may discuss them with their child/ren so they are prepared in the event this situation arises.

 Remote learning will no longer be provided.
 If your child needs to remain at home for medical reasons, please contact your school so they can discuss with you options to support your child’s wellbeing and continued growth in faith and learning during this time.
 Please note that any unexplained absences will be followed up as per standard procedures.

 NAPLAN CANCELLED FOR 2020